Connecting to a virtual machine via OS Login

 Create a new virtual machine with OS Login support or set up access via OS Login for an existing VM as needed.

-Connecting to a VM via OS Login using an SSH certificate over the YC CLI
+To connect to a VM via OS Login with an SSH key using a standard SSH client:

 -